 There are two IMR teaching teams.
 Each team consists of an attending physician, R1 and R2 medical resident, internal medical teaching fellow, a clinical pharmacist, medical students and pharmacy students.
 The patient population served by IMR varies greatly.
 The resident actively participates in daily rounds, offers education for physicians, nurses, patients and family members, and tracks interventions.
 During this rotation, the resident will work closely alongside Washington State University faculty pharmacists to facilitate journal clubs, topic discussions and advanced pharmacy practice experiences for fourth-year pharmacy students.

 The primary goal of the pediatric rotation is to familiarize self with appropriate pediatric drug therapy and dosing in order to provide safe and effective pharmaceutical care for our pediatric and neonatal patients.
-Residents will spend time covering patients on the general pediatrics ward, the pediatric ICU and the neonatal ICU.
+Residents will spend time covering patients on the general pediatrics ward, and the neonatal ICU.
 The pharmacy resident is responsible for identifying and resolving medication therapy issues for patients and will work toward assuming care of all patients on one unit by the end of the learning experience.
 The pediatric ICU can be chosen as a 4 week long elective and completed separately for more focus on pediatric medicine.

 The cardiology rotation is a floor-based service where the preceptor and pharmacy resident will work together consulting with physicians, nurses and patients.
 The resident will be responsible for attending all codes in the hospital, with the exception of the ICU and pediatric floors.
 Residents will focus on topics such as anticoagulation, heart failure, arrhythmias and ACLS.
 The pharmacy resident is responsible for identifying and resolving medication therapy issues for patients, and will work toward assuming care of all patients on one unit by the end of the learning experience.